RRR-STAR/ECom-Book-Store/database/readme.txt.txt

 to connect the admin section, click the name Nghi Le Thanh at the bottom. the name and pass for log in is admin , admin.
 Just to make it simple.

-the 2 main things are not fully implemented is contact and process purchase.
+the 1 main things are not fully implemented is process purchase (payment integration).
 Due to having to work with some security and online payment, the process site is just a place holder.

-for futher questions, please let me know. my email: nghi.lethanh2@cou.fi